-The first step after an initial diagnosis of ovarian cancer will be a conversation about whether surgery–to remove as much of the tumor as possible–is a good option.
+The first step after an initial ovarian cancer detection will be a conversation about whether surgery–to remove as much of the tumor as possible–is a good option.
 These first conversations can help determine how best to approach your surgery, or whether surgery is even the right choice with which to begin.
-SurvivorNet spoke to Dr. Amanika Kumar, gynecologic oncologist at the Mayo Clinic, about what to expect during those first conversations.
+SurvivorNet spoke to Dr. Amanika Kumar, a gynecologic oncologist at the Mayo Clinic, about what to expect during those first conversations about ovarian cancer detection and treatment.

 Kumar says that all patients should have a comprehensive conversation with their doctor about the sequence of their treatment (surgery or chemotherapy first) and what the different options are.
 Doctors can discuss these difficult treatment choices and include patients in their own treatment plans.
 Quality of life may differ for the patient depending on the treatment sequence chosen.
 “Every patient deserves a conversation about treatment versus no treatment, and if treatment, here are our pathways,” she says.
 For example, according to Kumar, there are two questions she asks women to determine whether surgery is the right next step:

-- “Is the disease resectable?” – According to Kumar, if the doctor can remove a patient’s tumor completed to no visible disease, then surgery is a viable treatment option.
+- “Is the disease resectable?” – According to Kumar, if the doctor can remove a patient’s tumor completely and achieve no visible disease, then surgery is a viable treatment option.
 If not, then surgery isn’t recommended.
-The overall goal, however, is to remove so much of the tumor that no visible part remains left behind.
+The overall goal, however, is to remove so much of the tumor that no visible disease remains left behind.

 - “Is the patient fit for surgery?” – If the tumor is removable with surgery, then doctors like Kumar determine whether a patient is fit and healthy enough for surgery, since it is such an intensive and radical surgery.